I have found some interesting links lately that I wanted to share:

 Wanted to share this pic of dinner the other night.
-I was out of the city all day Saturday (went to my hometown in NJ for a friend’s baby shower) and when I got home, Bobby had prepared this beautiful meal!
+I was out of the city all day Saturday and when I got home, Bobby had prepared this beautiful meal!
 It’s a salad with hard boiled egg, bacon, onion, and homemade dressing.
 I had no idea he could cook – he totally outdid himself.
 He also made butternut squash ravioli (from TJ’s) with sauteed veggies and he cooked up a cheesy mushroom flatbread (also courtesy of TJ’s).
 The salad is served in a really beautiful dish from my mom.

 That’s all I have… I’m off to do some reading and relax before I go to sleep (early).
 Hope your week is off to a good start.